compendia/docs/docs/guide/index.md

 You can **earn BIND** by participating in various ecosystem initiatives.

-Some possibilities for earning ("farming") BIND currently include:
+Some possibilities for obtaining BIND currently include:

 * **Staking and voting:** You can vote for a validator on Compendia and benefit from the services and rewards that they may offer to voters.
 Some validators choose to share a fixed percentage of BIND that they earn from block rewards with their voters.
 You can review the value proposals from validators by clicking on their names in the [Bindscan Block Explorer](https://bindscan.io) and reading their descriptions.